Penistone: Buildings

 The town remained small until the coming of the railway in 1845, although several pre-19th century buildings survive.
 The oldest still standing is Penistone Church.
-This is the Grade I listed mediaeval parish church, St John the Baptist Church.
+This is the Grade I listed medieval parish church, St John the Baptist Church.
 The White Hart pub in the town dates from 1377.
 Penistone had a market for a long time before its royal charter was granted in 1699, although its historic livestock market was closed recently to make way for town centre re-development.
 A new landmark building has been built in Penistone for the Market Place.
 This is an oaken Cruck Barn and was built by Carpenter Oak of Totnes, Devon.

 Railway

 The Manchester, Sheffield and Lincolnshire Railway opened on 15 July 1845, on a route via Penistone, Dunford Bridge and the three-mile long Woodhead Tunnel.
-Construction conditions were difficult and 32 men died during the tunnel's construction, including 28 from cholera.

 The Penistone to Huddersfield railway line opened on 1 July 1850.
 Penistone became a railway junction, with a depot for engineering trains.
-Penistone station had frequent train services to Manchester, Sheffield and Huddersfield.
+Penistone station had frequent train services to Barnsley, Manchester, Sheffield and Huddersfield.

-Penistone's 29-arch viaduct was built in 1849 by Messrs.
-Ingham and Bower.
+The 29-arch Penistone Viaduct was built in 1849 by Messrs.
+Ingham and Bower to a design by Sir John Hawkshaw.
 Stone was obtained from Walk Mill Bank, Oxspring, and was conveyed by a tramway on the side of the River Don.
 The second and third arches of Penistone Viaduct collapsed on 2 February 1916, when heavy rain weakened the foundations; the driver and fireman of a stationary goods locomotive were able to jump clear and survive the collapse.
 Cracks in the parapet had been observed some days earlier.
 The viaduct was repaired and was back in service in August of the same year.

-The town was served by the Woodhead Line between Manchester London Road and Sheffield Victoria.
-Following major investment, which started in 1935 but was delayed by the Second World War, the electrification of the railway was completed in 1954 and the line's power control centre was built adjacent to Penistone station.
+The town was served by the Woodhead line between Manchester London Road and Sheffield Victoria.
+Following major investment, which started in 1935 but was delayed by the Second World War, the electrification of the railway was completed in 1954, and the line's power control centre was built adjacent to Penistone station.
 The building still stands and has been converted for commercial use.
-The Woodhead Line was the first main line railway in the UK to be electrified, but its once-pioneering 1500 V DC system became non-standard.
+The Woodhead line was the first main line railway in the UK to be electrified, but its once-pioneering 1500 V DC system became non-standard.

-Although the Beeching Report recommended the closure of the Hope Valley line and the retention of Woodhead services, the government chose to implement the opposite; Woodhead Line passenger services beyond Hadfield ended on 5 January 1970.
-Goods trains, mainly coal, continued to travel through the station for a further 11 years when the line was closed controversially between Penistone and Hadfield in July 1981; the track was lifted several years later.
+Although the Beeching Report recommended the closure of the Hope Valley Line and the retention of Woodhead services, the government chose to implement the opposite; Woodhead line passenger services beyond Hadfield ended on 5 January 1970.
+Goods trains (mainly coal) continued to travel through the station for a further 11 years until the line was closed controversially between Penistone and Hadfield in July 1981; the track was lifted several years later.
 The route of the track is now used as part of the Trans-Pennine Trail.